Dave Farley shares his expertise, advice and works through real-life examples with you, so you can:

 - Learn how to “listen to the code” and use the feedback from test creation to modify designs for the better.

-Each module includes Practical Exercises where you can apply what you have learned and practise the skills and techniques, and get individual feedback and advice from Dave.
+Each module includes Practical Exercises where you can apply what you have learned, practise the skills and techniques, and get individual feedback and advice from Dave.

 TDD is really more about Test Driven Design than it is about testing, and is is one of those very rare software engineering practices that can make a real difference to the quality of your code.